Skip to main content

 Authoring contract

-For every content-script-like entry, Extension.js expects a mount-style default export:
+For every content-script-like entry, Extension.js expects a mount-style default export.
+This is a function that sets up behavior and optionally returns a cleanup callback:

 • The module should export default a synchronous function.